College History

 A graduate program in urban planning, which awarded a master of city planning degree, is introduced, one of the first in the country.

-The Architecture Research Laboratory is created, taking a pioneering step in integrating design, construction, technology, planning and research.
-This is renamed in 1974 to the Architecture and Planning Research Laboratory.
+The Architecture Research Laboratory was created, taking a pioneering step in integrating design, construction, technology, planning, and research.
+In 1974, it was renamed the Architecture and Planning Research Laboratory.

 The Arts and Architecture departments are separated due to growth in interest in both areas.
 The college continues to house both departments.